Achwek-mh/devops_challenge/readme.md

 ## Overview

 This project builds a serverless API using AWS AppSync that interacts with a PostgreSQL database managed by Amazon RDS.
 The infrastructure is defined and provisioned using Terraform, organized into modular components for better maintainability.
+It has also a CI/CD configured using Github actions.

 ## Components